Cultural practices and preferences when having a baby

 - where you want to give birth

-- to access public- or private-funded care
+- if you access publicly or privately funded care

 - to have a female doctor or midwife care for you (if one is available)

 The health professionals caring for you will ask you many questions.
 This is to make sure they understand what you need and want.
 They will also give you information and encourage you to ask questions.
+You should feel comfortable asking anything about the care you will receive.

-They will also encourage you to take part, and make decisions about your care.
+They will also encourage you to take part and make decisions about your care.
 If you wish, they will also involve your partner or family members.

-Can healthcare in Australia meet my cultural needs?
+How can healthcare in Australia meet my cultural needs?

 Many antenatal clinics provide services for people with specific cultural needs.
-These include ‘cultural liaison officers’ who help explain your needs to health professionals.
-They also provide you extra support before and after the birth.
+These include 'cultural liaison officers' who help explain your needs to health professionals.
+They also provide you with extra support before and after the birth.

 - choosing an antenatal clinic